-The members of the ecotel ag Management Board are Peter Zils (Chairman of the Management Board/CEO), responsible for Strategy, Wholesale, Finance, Investor Relations and Human Resources, Markus Hendrich (CDO, since 1 July 2020), responsible for Technology and Operations as well as Digitalisation and Achim Theis (CCO), who is responsible for Sales, Marketing and Key Account Management.
+The members of the ecotel ag Management Board are Peter Zils (Co-Chairman), responsible for Strategy, Wholesale, Finance and Investor Relations, Markus Hendrich (Co-Chairman), responsible for Technology, Operations, Product Management, Human Resources and Digitalisation and Achim Theis (CCO), who is responsible for Sales, Marketing and Key Account Management.

-The Management Board in addition to the authorised signatories Holger Hommes (CFO) and Wilfried Kallenberg (CTO) as well as Oliver Jansen (COO) make up the ecotel Governing Board.
-With effect from 11 February 2021, Oliver Jansen was also made an authorised signatory.
+The Management Board in addition to the authorised signatories Holger Hommes (CFO), Wilfried Kallenberg (CTO) and Oliver Jansen (COO) make up the ecotel Governing Board.